Coffee tasting: learning to identify the aromas

 01

-What you smell before you drink.
-Floral, fruity, chocolatey, woody.
+What you smell before drinking.
+Floral, fruity, chocolaty, woody.
 The first contact.
 Always smell before tasting.

 02